 While the bulk of the movie’s backdrop is set in Detroit, a car chase and shootout sequence were filmed on the corner of Monroe Center Street and Ottawa Avenue.
 For the scene, stunt windows were installed at Madcap Coffee and blown out.
 Multiple foot chases were also filmed in the city, one specifically taking place near the Grand Rapids Police Department.

-Curtis Jackson also starred in three other movies filmed in Grand Rapids: Caught in the Crossfire (2010), Gun (2010) and All Things Fall Apart (2011), each featuring numerous locations locals will be sure to recognize.
+50 Cent also starred in three other movies filmed in Grand Rapids: Caught in the Crossfire (2010), Gun (2010) and All Things Fall Apart (2011), each featuring numerous locations locals will be sure to recognize.

 Honorable Mention - The Polar Express (2004)

 When Chris Van Allsburg was crafting his popular holiday book, The Polar Express, he drew inspiration from his childhood growing up in Grand Rapids and East Grand Rapids.
 The department stores seen in the book and the 2004 movie starring Tom Hanks were designed after Herpolsheimer’s and Wurzburg’s — two former businesses in Grand Rapids that Allsburg would visit as a child during the holidays.
 Today, the Grand Rapids Art Museum sits on the former location of Wurzburg's.
 Van Allsburg's mother, Doris, owned and operated local ice cream shop, Jersey Junction, where an autographed model of The Polar Express train is on display.

 Also, the design for the film version of the book’s famous locomotive was based on the historic Pere Marquette Railroad steam engine No. 1225.
 The train still offers rides during the holidays from its current home at the Steam Railroading Institute in Owosso, Michigan.